apache/griffin/griffin-doc/measure/dimensions.md

 ## Accuracy

-Data accuracy refers to the degree to which the values of a said attribute agree with an identified reference truth data (source of correct information).
+Data accuracy refers to the degree to which the values of a said attribute agrees with an identified reference truth data (source of correct information).
 In-accurate data may come from different sources like,

 - Dynamically computed values,